tthorntone/AdNauseam-Wiki/Install-AdNauseam-on-Chrome-Without-Google's-Permission.md

 ## Install AdNauseam

+_If you are Windows user, please check [Install AdNauseam in Chrome on Windows](https://github.com/dhowe/AdNauseam/wiki/Install-AdNauseam-in-Chrome-on-Windows).
-_The following instructions are for Google Chrome/Chromium ONLY.
+The following instructions are for Google Chrome/Chromium ONLY.
 For other chromium-based browsers simply download the latest [.CRX file](https://github.com/dhowe/AdNauseam/releases/latest), open the extension page and drag into your browser window._

 #### Manual Install in Developer Mode
 1. Download the most latest adnauseam.chromium.zip file from our [releases page](https://github.com/dhowe/AdNauseam/releases/latest) (make sure to download the _chromium.zip_ file!)